- Average length of stay 1 day

 How is it done?

-The patient is sedated before the application.
+The patient is sedated before the procedure.
 In this way, endoscopy discomfort can be prevented.
 When the patient is under sedation, botox is injected by endoscopy to specific sites at the origin of the stomach.
 The application takes approximately 15-20 minutes.
 The patient can be discharged after resting for 1-2 hours.

-Nutrition after application
+Nutrition after procedure

-It is important to eat frequently and eat less, eat foods that contain protein, and eat slowly and chewably.
+It is important to eat frequently and less, eat foods that contain protein, and eat slowly and chewably.
 Patient-specific detailed information about nutrition is provided by the dietician.